sohang576/C-codes/README.md

-# C-codes
+# C-codes-lab
-some of my codes written in c
+my codes in lab